openharmony/docs/en/application-dev/napi/mindspore-lite-guidelines.md

 Before getting started, you need to understand the following basic concepts:

 **Tensor**: a special data structure that is similar to arrays and matrices.
-It is basic data structure used in MindSpore Lite network operations.
+It is a basic data structure used in MindSpore Lite network operations.

-**Float16 inference mode**: a mode that uses half-precision inference.
+**Float16 inference**: a mode that uses half-precision inference.
 Float16 uses 16 bits to represent a number and therefore it is also called half-precision.